SainaKapoor/ParkingEaze/README.md

 ![fritz_pcb](https://raw.githubusercontent.com/SainaKapoor/ParkingEaze/master/Images/redo_pcb.jpg)

 ### Soldering
--Follow these [instruction](https://www.instructables.com/id/How-to-solder/) on how to solder the pcb.
+- Follow these [instruction](https://www.instructables.com/id/How-to-solder/) on how to solder the pcb.
 I soldered my pcb with necessary headers and resistors.
--Make sure the connections on PCB are not short. vias and other point should have enough solder on it for accurate connection.
+- Make sure the connections on PCB are not short. vias and other point should have enough solder on it for accurate connection.
 ![99a0e5b6-66c7-4494-9c4c-d72fc71df572](https://raw.githubusercontent.com/SainaKapoor/ParkingEaze/master/Images/new_pcb2.jpg)
 ![99a0e5b6-66c7-4494-9c4c-d72fc71df572](https://raw.githubusercontent.com/SainaKapoor/ParkingEaze/master/Images/new_pcb1.jpg)

--To avoid short, make sure your pcb is soldered properly, I connected the VCC and ground with the multimeter.
+- To avoid short, make sure your pcb is soldered properly, I connected the VCC and ground with the multimeter.
 It shows Overload which means connection is open.
 Try connecting it with sensor and effector on it, it will show some value which depicts that connections are accurate.
 ![99a0e5b6-66c7-4494-9c4c-d72fc71df572](https://raw.githubusercontent.com/SainaKapoor/ParkingEaze/master/Images/test.jpg)

 ### Power Up